 The mobile application development major is an associate degree program that prepares students for work in the software development industry with a focus on application design and development for mobile platforms.
 Mobile app development is a field that brings concepts in programming, web development and interface design together.
 Using current and emerging technologies, students develop skills in app design, learn relevant programming languages for application development on a variety of smart-devices, and learn the policies and procedures for submitting apps for distribution.
+This program is only available to students seeking admission to the National Technical Institute for the Deaf.

 Graduates of this program may work independently or with a team of programmers writing and developing software programs for mobile applications for contemporary devices.
 This requires skills in information gathering, user-centered design, effective deployment practices on a range of devices, and strong communication skills.